 Mike Hanson explains that all of the world’s wisdom traditions point out this truth: that the conventional strategy for happiness is both doomed and actually makes us unhappier.
 Here’s how to recognize the lies built into the conventional strategy for happiness to wake up from their spells.
 As you see through these lies, recognize the truth of fullness.

-http://www.becomebodywise.net/wp-content/uploads/2017/08/physical_therapy_portland_oregon_1.jpg250735bodywisehttp://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-08-18 17:39:052017-08-18 18:02:55Feel Already Full
+https://www.becomebodywise.net/wp-content/uploads/2017/08/physical_therapy_portland_oregon_1.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-08-18 17:39:052017-08-18 18:02:55Feel Already Full

 Article Featured on Bozeman Wellness Center Holistic has become a buzzword in many households, health food stores, supermarkets, gyms, yoga studios, spas, and healing centers.
 What does it mean to be holistic?
 Are you taking herbs instead of antibiotics?
 Are you keeping your diabetes under control with diet and exercise?
 Do you meditate daily and […]

-http://www.becomebodywise.net/wp-content/uploads/2017/08/Holistic-vs-Wholistic.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2015/12/bodywise-web-logo.pngbodywise2017-08-16 01:27:202017-08-16 01:28:45Holistic vs Wholistic Health
+https://www.becomebodywise.net/wp-content/uploads/2017/08/Holistic-vs-Wholistic.jpg250735bodywisehttps://www.becomebodywise.net/wp-content/uploads/2021/03/bodywise-physical-therapy-portland-oregon-logo-icon-sm.pngbodywise2017-08-16 01:27:202017-08-16 01:28:45Holistic vs Wholistic Health

 Tension & Trauma Release Exercises (or TRE®) is a simple yet innovative series of exercises that assist the body in releasing deep muscular patterns of stress, tension and trauma.
 Watch Dr. Berceli’s introduction video.